opal/opal/README.md

 ```

-### Compiling Ruby code from HTML (or Using it as you would with Inline Javascript)
+### Compiling Ruby code from HTML (or Using it as you would with inline Javascript)

-Opal-parser allows you to *eval* Ruby code directly from your HTML
-files without needing any other building process
+`opal-parser` allows you to *eval* Ruby code directly from your HTML (and from Opal) files without needing any other building process.

 So you can create a file like the one below, and start writing ruby for
 your web applications.